osuosl/osuosl-pelican/content/donate/donate_faq.rst

 questions, please contact your employer or the OSU Foundation directly to find out if your donation is eligible for a matching program.

+.. _How much money are you trying to raise?:

 **How much money are you trying to raise?**

 Our annual expenses are roughly $1 million.
 Our goal is to raise at